-Big Data, New Data, and What the Internet Reveals About Who We Really Are
+Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are

 In Everybody Lies, Seth Stephens-Davidowitz explores how Google searches open an unprecedented window into human behavior, choice, and decision-making—after all, we offer up 8 trillion GBs of data every day.
 In talks, this former Google data scientist draws on his research to reveal what we really think—about politics, race, economics, and much more.

 Seth Stephens-Davidowitz has used the Internet to find groundbreaking insights into advertising, sports, sexuality, health, and many other aspects of 21st century life.
-His new book, Everybody Lies: Big Data, New Data, and What the Internet Reveals About Who We Really Are (May 2017), summarizes this research, arguing that much of what we thought from traditional offline data sources has been dead wrong.
+His new book, Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are (May 2017), summarizes this research, arguing that much of what we thought from traditional offline data sources has been dead wrong.

 The book includes a foreword from Harvard psychology professor Steven Pinker, who argues that Stephens-Davidowitz’s work “is about a whole new way of studying the mind,” includes discoveries that “turned upside-down” his understanding of human beings, and “points to a new path for social science in the 21st century.”

 Stephens-Davidowitz is a contributing op-ed writer for The New York Times and a visiting lecturer at The Wharton School at the University of Pennsylvania, where he has developed a course about his research.
 A direct, succinct, and frequently humorous writer and keynote speaker, he’s presented his original research using big data as engaging lectures, scientific manuscripts, and popular data journalism.
 He has a PhD in economics from Harvard and a BA in Philosophy, Phi Beta Kappa, from Stanford.